Smaller House, Better Investment

 Whether you’re planning for retirement or looking to live life to the fullest right now, buying a small house might be the best way to achieve both goals

-During the recent housing boom, a growing number of real-estate professionals began to encourage their clients to buy big now and trade down later as a means of achieving financial security during their golden years.
-The hype—you can impress your friends with a large house and still have loads of cash to spend on dream vacations when you retire— might be mistaken for one of those get-rich-quick gimmicks advertised on late-night television.
+During the housing boom of the early 2000s, a growing number of real-estate professionals began to encourage their clients to buy big now and trade down later as a means of achieving financial security during their golden years.
+The hype—you can impress your friends with a large house and still have loads of cash to spend on dream vacations when you retire—might be mistaken for one of those get-rich-quick gimmicks advertised on late-night television.
 At first blush, this strategy of real-estate ownership as retirement planning might seem to have some merit.
 As you will see, however, the attractiveness of the plan depends largely on the assumptions you’re willing to make about future returns and long-term expenses, and on whether you’re a real-estate agent or a homeowner.

 Home buying as retirement planning